betterscientificsoftware/bssw.io/CuratedContent/ResourceSkeleton.Aggregate.Base.md

  - Aggregate: Section 3
  - Etc.

+**To add a new resource using this file as a starting point:**
+- View this file in Raw mode.
+- Copy all text.
+- Select `Create New File`.
+- Paste text from existing article into your new document, as a starting point.
+- Continue following instructions in [How To Contribute](../HowToContribute.md).

 See also [ResourceSkeleton.Aggregate.SectionX](ResourceSkeleton.Aggregate.SectionX.md).

 A skeleton for new resources that can be covered well in a single file, rather than as an aggregate, is: